SymSoftSolutions/CWS-Prototype/README.md

 ## About the Team <a id="about-team"></a>

-**Team Lead**

-Savita Farooqui is the Product Manager for this project.
-Savita is has more than 15 years of experience in the IT field.
-During this time, she has been involved in a variety of projects from building technology tools and products, back office automation for businesses and governments and creating web portals for providing web-based information and service delivery.
+For this project, similar to our other projects, and inline with the requirements of the RFI, we assembled a multidiscplinary, cross-functional team, and identified Product Manager/ Team Lead for the project.

-For the purpose of this project we assembled an agile team including the following vendor pool labor categories:
+The team comprised on following vendor pool labor categories:

+* User Researcher
 * Visual Designer
 * Interaction Designer
-* User Researcher
 * Front-End Developer
 * Back-End Web Developer
 * Product Manager